cuijiyao01/docker-k8s-training/kubernetes/exercise_02_create_pod.md

 In case `logs` or `describe` or any other of the output generating commands don't help you to get to the root cause of an issue, you may want to take a look yourself.
 The `exec` command helps you in this situation.
 Adapt & run the following command, to open a shell session into the container running as part of the pod:

-`kubectl exec <my-pod> bash -n=<your-namespace>`
+`kubectl exec <my-pod> bash`

 ## Step 5: clean-up
 It's time to clean-up - go and delete the pod you created.
-But before open a second shell and run `watch kubectl get pods -n=<your-namespace>`.
+But before open a second shell and run `watch kubectl get pods`.
 As usual adapt the namespace.
 Now you can remove the pod from the cluster by running a `delete` command.
 Check the [cheat-sheet](https://github.wdf.sap.corp/D051945/docker-k8s-training/blob/master/cheat-sheet.md) for help.
 Which phases of the pod do you observe in your second shell?